Blog

 Related

-Sazabi builds observability for AI-generated code — making execution visible, explainable, and debuggable.
-It reveals what agents are doing beneath the surface: decisions taken, paths attempted, assumptions made, and inconsistencies introduced.
+Sazabi builds observability for AI-generated code, making execution visible, explainable, and debuggable.
+It reveals what agents are doing beneath the surface: decisions taken, paths attempted, assumptions made, and inconsistencies introduced so engineers can reason about how behavior emerged, not just observe outcomes.

 Traditional observability assumed a human wrote the code and understood how it worked.
 Logs, traces, and metrics were designed for determinism and intent.